FoxyTheOne/TMS_Lesson_11_HW/README.md

 # TMS_Lesson_11_HW
-It is a repository for homework №11 - practicing multithreading
+It is a repository for homework №11 - practicing multithreading.
+Created by Alina Piatrova